Initializing your Repo client

 For example, the CTS test for the Java package

 - Java package name

 The Java package name for the CTS tests is the package name of the class that the test is testing, followed by

 .cts.
 For our example, the package name would be

 - Class name

-The class name for CTS tests is name of the class that the test is testing with "Test" appended.
-(For example, if a test is targeting
+The class name for CTS tests is the name of the class being tested with "Test" appended.
+For example, if a test is targeting

 TextView, the class name should be